 The pre-pilot will include the following activities :

-- Trainings for HPs on the use of the PHR and confidentiality principles;
+- Trainings for Health Professionals on the use of the PHR, its electronic database and confidentiality principles;

-- Monitoring, including content and format adjustment when needed and based on the context and needs of HPs and patients; and
+- Monitoring, including content and format adjustment when needed and based on the context and needs of Health Professionals and patients; and

-Any necessary changes to the PHR will be made in collaboration with CHAFEA/DG SANTE.
+Any necessary changes to the e-PHR has been made in collaboration with CHAFEA/DG SANTE.

 REGIONAL TECHNICAL MEETING

-The regional technical meeting aims to discuss the results, including feasibility report and lessons learned from the pre-pilot phase and to foster the agreement from the national authorities of the other targeted countries
+The regional technical meeting aimed at discussing the results, including the independent feasibility report and lessons learned from the pre-pilot phase and to foster the agreement from the national authorities of the other targeted countries.

-- Health mediators/interpreters are recruited and trained on working with migrants, especially vulnerable groups and children.
-One of the main tasks of the health mediators/interpreters, aside from interpretation services, is to explain to patients, in languages they can understand, the process and benefits of undergoing a health assessment.
+- Health mediators/interpreters are recruited and trained on working with migrants, especially with vulnerable groups and children.
+One of the main tasks of the health mediators/interpreters, aside from interpretation services, is to explain to patients, in languages they can understand, the process and benefits of undergoing a health assessment and conduct health promotion.

 - Development of Health promotion and disease prevention activities/materials to meet the needs (identified during the exploratory mission) of refugees and migrants in term of health prevention and disease control and to support the work of the health mediators.